nCoda/lychee/README.md

 # Lychee

-*Lychee* is an MEI document manager.
+*Lychee* is an engine for MEI document management and conversion.

 ## License